51 Best Museums in Kansas City for Families

 Finally, each museum has a prime location in an important part of Kansas City.
 That means that the fun doesn’t have to stop when you’ve left the museum grounds.

 Please note that hours and availability are subject to change.
-Check museum websites for current hours and COVID-19 guidelines.
+Check museum websites for current hours.

 #1: National World War I History Museum and Memorial